tchappel/business-review/README.md

 * variable and mixins declarations;

 ### routers
-it is where you can configure client-side routing.
+it is where I configure client-side routing.

 ### images
-store here your image assets.
+stores image assets.

 ## Notes
 * source-map settings not working;